haberdashPI/vscode-modal-keys/plans.md

+- add folder to list presets
 - revise tutorials and vim presets
-- add folder to list presets
-- display visual layout of keyboard
+- RELEASE! once these features are in place, make a release
 - add macro recording
     - non-insert only
     - manage insert mode too (using document modified events)
+- display visual layout of keyboard